DbToolsBundle/benchmark-app/README.md

 <small>**NB1**: For each line, the same backup file has been used.
 It means that the restore and the backup steps was
 the same: in some cases (mysqland mariadb), these steps represent a big part of the time.</small><br>
 <small>**NB2**: Each database vendor docker image has been used as is.
 Without any tweaking.
-This could explain bad result for MySQL.</small>
+This could explain the bad results for MySQL.</small>

 --